fmezas/game-engine/README.md

 # Game Engine

-Game engine is a clojure implementation of the engine described in [Killer Game Programming in Java](http://fivedots.coe.psu.ac.th/~ad/jg/).
+Game Engine is a clojure implementation of the engine described in [Killer Game Programming in Java](http://fivedots.coe.psu.ac.th/~ad/jg/).

+## Use

+Game Engine uses [Leiningen](https://github.com/technomancy/leiningen) as its building tool, so

+    $ lein repl

+should put you in a clojure repl where you can do

+    user=> (use 'tanks.game)

+and then

+    user=> (start)

+to see a sample game that uses the engine.